Sunrisesunrise/pundit2/index.md

 ## 2. Embed Pundit in your project

-In the case of custom archives or web sites where is possible to hard code some HTML code inside the pages we can directly inject the Pundit code.
+In the case of digital archives or web sites where is possible to hard code some HTML code inside the pages we can directly inject the Pundit code.
 So Pundit will be launched as the page loads.
 In this case we can use a custom configuration there properties ontologies and entities can be used.
 This case is detailed at [this page](embed-pundit.html)